dtudk/software-linking/fortran/README.md

 Outlook will automatically pick up these changes since the calls to the operating system happen *dynamically*.
-If it was linked statically, then any update to the operating system, would mean that Outlook would not see the benefit of those updates, because it is self-contained with the information.
+If it was linked statically, then any update to the operating system, would mean that Outlook would not see the benefit of those updates, because it is self-contained with *statically* linked libraries.

 The flow-chart of these two methods can be shown like this: